 Do I need to pass the model field?

 Only when no routing policy applies.
-If a policy is active (via project or org default), omit model or pass "default_routing" - the policy picks the provider and model for you.
+If a policy is active (via project or org default), omit model or pass "default_routing" and the policy picks the provider and model for you.
 This works for Priority and Intelligent routing.

 Create one project per strategy and switch via the project_id field in the request body.
 All projects share the same API key, so you don’t need multiple keys.
 Omit the field to hit the org default.